1920s Men’s Fashion Guide: Style of the Roaring Decade

 On his wedding day, a groom wears a formal morning suit with a top hat and gloves.
 Photo: everett225 / Deposit Photos

-A morning suit was a curated masterpiece: a tailcoat boasting peaked lapels and higher button placement, a waistcoat, and striped trousers—all underpinned by a shirt with a stiff wing collar and dress cuffs.
-Final touches like an ascot or bow tie, a pocket watch, and shoe spats elevated the ensemble to an art form.
+A morning suit was a curated masterpiece featuring a tailcoat with peaked lapels and higher button placement, a waistcoat, striped trousers, a shirt with a stiff wing collar and dress cuffs, and finishing touches like an ascot or bow tie, a pocket watch, and shoe spats.

-In contrast, the evening suit opted for an elegant restraint, characterized by a classic tailcoat, conventional collar and cuffs, flat-front trousers, and a pleated shirt.
-Whether morning or evening, the footwear remained decidedly formal, with choices often between sleek oxfords and high-shine black patent shoes.
+In contrast, the evening suit offered elegant restraint, characterized by a classic tailcoat, conventional collar and cuffs, flat-front trousers, and a pleated shirt.

 Special Occasions